-Murdoch's Sun: scoops, politics, Page Three girls
+Murdoch's Sun: Scoops, politics, Page Three girls

 MacKenzie was behind a front page story accusing fans of Liverpool football club of stealing from the dead and urinating on police during the 1989 Hillsborough disaster in which 96 people died in a stadium crush.

-The paper later apologised for the unsubstantiated story, but sales of the Sun plummeted in Liverpool and never recovered.
+The paper later apologized for the unsubstantiated story, but sales of the Sun plummeted in Liverpool and never recovered.

 MacKenzie's testimony also provided insights into the Sun's self-confidence in dealing with people in high places.